 TU’s Graduate School is now taking applications for the certificate program.
 While an enrollee need not be a full-time graduate student, application processing is handled by graduate admissions.
 Requirements include a bachelor’s degree from an accredited college or university and at least one to three years of professional experience working directly in clinical care, or a health-related industry.

-The fee for the certificate is $900 per credit hour and includes the following courses:
+The certificate includes the following courses:

 HCDS 7033 The Science of Health Care Delivery